Yamcha: Appearances in other media

 In Dragon Ball GT, Yamcha makes two cameo appearances.

 Yamcha is the main subject of the spin-off manga Dragon Ball Side Story: The Case of Being Reincarnated as Yamcha (ドラゴンボール外伝　転生したらヤムチャだった件, Doragon Bōru Gaiden: Tensei-shitara Yamucha Datta Ken).
-Written and illustrated by Dragon Garow Lee, it is about a high school boy who after an accident wakes up in the body of Yamcha in the Dragon Ball manga.
+Written and illustrated by Dragon Garow Lee, it is about a high school boy who, after an accident, wakes up in the body of Yamcha in the Dragon Ball manga.
 He trains as Yamcha to make him the strongest warrior, having known what happens to him later in the manga against the Saiyans.

 Yamcha is a playable character in multiple Dragon Ball-related video games, including the Dragon Ball Z: Budokai series, the Dragon Ball Z: Budokai Tenkaichi series, and Dragon Ball FighterZ.

-Yamcha also appears in an unofficial Chinese live-action remake of the first Dragon Ball feature film, played by Cheng Tung-Chuen.
-Here he is known as Westwood.
-He joins Monkey Boy, Sparkle, Turtle Man and Seeto in the quest to destroy King Horn and his powerful warriors.
+Yamcha also appears in an unofficial Taiwanese live-action remake of the first Dragon Ball feature film, played by Cheng Tung-Chuen.
+Here, he is known as Westwood.
+He joins Monkey Boy, Sparkle, Turtle Man, and Seeto in the quest to destroy King Horn and his powerful warriors.
 He was played by Korean pop singer Joon Park in the film Dragonball Evolution, for which James Kyson Lee also auditioned.